 How long will I maintain a relationship with a family?
 Can I stay in touch after the case has been closed?

 Your involvement with a family on your caseload should end when you either close the case or the situation stabilizes and the family members receive the support they need.
 Each case on your caseload can be closed or transferred to Foster Care, Preventive Services or Court Supervision Services.
 Your involvement should definitely end if the case is closed.
 If the case is transferred and there is no further case specific need for you to remain involved with the family, then your involvement should end.
 Your unit supervisor will be available to guide you on when you should end you involvement with a family.
 If a closed case is reopened, you may work with the family again, but otherwise your involvement ends when the case is closed.

 Promotional opportunities and salary increases are common, beginning just six months after starting work as a CPS.

 Permanent civil service appointment is required to become a Child Protective Specialist.
 Civil service exams are given a few times a year by the NYC Department of Citywide Administrative Services (DCAS).
-When the filing period is open, you can file here; the application fee is $68.
+The filing period runs from 9/7/22 - 9/27/22, and you can file here; the application fee is $68.
 For more information, read this.

 Apply for the Child Protective Specialist exam using the Online Application System (OASys).
 Follow the onscreen application instructions for electronically submitting your application and payment and completing any required information.
 A unique and valid email address is required to apply online.
 If you do not have an account, you need to register as a new user.